 The late Minister Franklin D. R. Florence, I. committed his life to the task of preaching the Gospel.
 In his youth, he was one of the "boy preachers" who traveled extensively as teenagers with esteemed ministers such as Evangelist Marshall Keeble.

 Prior to accepting the pastorate of the Central Church of Christ, he served as Pastor of the West Palm Beach Church of Christ in Florida, and for several years as the pastor of the Reynolds Street Church of Christ (now known as the North Greece Church of Christ).

-Franklin D. Florence, I. is well known in the Rochester, New York Community and nationally as "Minister Florence," the name that became synonymous with his social activism as the first President of the F.I.G.H.T.
+Franklin D. R. Florence, I. is well known in the Rochester, New York Community and nationally as "Minister Florence," the name that became synonymous with his social activism as the first President of the F.I.G.H.T.
 Organization (Freedom-Independence-God-Honor-Today).

-His activism has been fueled by his strong conviction that Christians and the church must be leaders in causes for social justice and equality.
+His activism was fueled by his strong conviction that Christians and the church must be leaders in causes for social justice and equality.
 His conviction has not always been deemed favorable in many religious circles where the thought was (and often remains) that the church should separate itself from the social/political arena.

-Minister Florence has also been intricately involved in programs to improve correctional institutions, and he was one of the Ministers who labored so desperately to prohibit the massacre at the Attica Correctional Institution in the 1970's.
+Minister Florence was also intricately involved in programs to improve correctional institutions, and he was one of the Ministers who labored so desperately to prohibit the massacre at the Attica Correctional Institution in the 1970's.
 His papers that document his involvement in this crusade and others are on file at the University of Rochester Library.